OneGov/onegov.gazette/THIS_BRANCH.md

   - Tests
   - Optimize the CLI command (process-subscriptions), as this might get super slow with many subscriptions
   - Add a mechanism to cancel the subscription

+## Press releases

+- Commits
+  - 43a934db4784de51da7100a9ccedbb214d02cbc0
+- What needs to be done
+  - Rework the whole thing?
+  - Tests